Fr0st3h/Puffco-Voice/README.md

 Step 4:
   Start up an ngrok webserver so Alexa can pass commands to your webserver.
 The webserver is what controls the puffco.
 You can get ngrok at https://ngrok.com/ and can start an http server by using the following command: ngrok http 8080.
 This will give you a url like the following http://18f0-xx-xx-xx-xx.ngrok.io.
 Copy this URL and put it in the Alexa skill under the 'Code' tab.
 You will want to replace the pre existing URL in the Alexa skill where url = "" is

 Step 5:
+  Under the build tab, click Invocation name and change the 'change me' to 'my puffco'

+Step 5:
   Enable the dev skill in your alexa app on the phone and enjoy!